 Flights to Australia

 If you wish to return to Australia, please look for commercial options.
 Cathay Pacific and Singapore Airlines group are flying to Australia.

 Thai Airways will fly four flights from Bangkok to Sydney on consecutive Sundays in September.
-These flights will depart at 19:30 in the evening on Sunday 13th, 20th and 27th September.
+These flights will depart at 19:30 in the evening on Sundays until the end of the year.
 The flights will arrive in Sydney at 07:20 the following Monday morning.